SamuelWhitby/LiDAR-GS-Benchmark/README.md

 *  Speed                          [Hz]

 ## User Experience
 User experience was a top priority when creating the benchmark.
-This included making sure the product was inclusive and adaptable to peoples needs, that all instructions were clear, simple and instuitive, and that the outputs were aethetically pleasing.
-To adress the user experience, the following features were added to improve usability:
+This included making sure the product was inclusive and adaptable to people's needs, that all instructions were clear, simple and intuitive, and that the outputs were aesthetically pleasing.
+To address the user experience, the following features were added to improve usability:
 *  +/- to adjust the datapoint size.
 *  n/b to quickly navigate the scans.
 *  Loading bar and tasks complete indicator.
-*  Optimally positioned camera to view the pointcloud segmentation.
+*  Optimally positioned camera to view the point cloud segmentation.
 *  Option to add additional datasets without altering the evaluation script.

 The final feature added to the benchmark was the option to alter the colour palette of the visualise code to the IBM Design library colour blind palette (left), greyscale palette (right) or the option to customise the palette to your needs.
 The output of these alternative colours can be seen below: